bmlt-enabled/yap/docs/docs/helpline/voicemail.md

 ---

 This is configured through service body call handling, through your call strategy setting.

+### Voicemail Recordings

+**NEW in Yap 3.x** Recordings are now available in the admin portal under "Service Bodies > Call Records" for each respective area.

+### Voicemail Notifications to SMS

+**NEW in Yap 3.x** You can set up any volunteer to receive voicemail notifications.
+Within the volunteer setting, set the dropdown Responder to "Enabled".

-If you specify a Primary Contact Number, it will SMS a link to that person when a voicemail is left.
+If you specify a Primary Contact Number, it will SMS a link to the recording that person when a voicemail is left.
 You can also comma separate the values if you want it to go to more than one person.

-Voicemail links are also available in the Twilio Console under "Recordings".
+### Voicemail Notifications to Email

 You can also optionally use email.
 You will have to enable this by adding an email address under the Primary Contact Email.
 You can optionally supply a list of comma separated emails for multiple recipients.